 The Clearinghouse Model, Explained

-A manufacturer coupon is issued by the product’s maker.
-When you hand it over at checkout, the retailer doesn’t eat the cost.
-They collect the coupon, batch it with others, and send everything to a clearinghouse.
+A manufacturer coupon is issued by the company that makes the product, not the store selling it.
+When you hand it over at checkout, the retailer doesn’t absorb the cost.
+They collect the coupons, batch them by shopping period, and send everything to a coupon clearinghouse.
 Companies like Inmar Intelligence process billions of these each year.
-The clearinghouse then bills the brand for the face value plus a handling fee, typically $0.08 to $0.12 per coupon.
+The clearinghouse verifies each coupon, checks for fraud indicators, and bills the brand for the face value plus a handling fee of around $0.08 per coupon.

 That’s why the same Tide coupon works at Target, Walmart, Kroger, and anywhere else that stocks Tide.
-The money comes from Procter & Gamble.
-Not from any retailer’s marketing budget.
+The reimbursement comes from Procter & Gamble, not from any retailer’s budget.

 Why Brands Issue Manufacturer Coupons